tarantool/membership/README.md

 Send a message to the member.
 The member is added to the group only if it responds.

-Returns `true` if member responds within 0.2 seconds, else returns `false`.
+Returns `true` if member responds within 0.2 seconds, else returns `nil, error`.

 ### `membership.set_payload(key, value)`